England beats Colombia 2-1 to advance to Women's World Cup semifinal against Australia

 Without star player James, England's route to the semifinals was made all the more complicated by Santos' strike in the 44th.

-It also had to contend with a partisan crowd of 75,784 at Stadium Australia that was hugely in favor Colombia and then there was the physical approach of Colombia's players, who left the Lionesses bruised by a number heavy challenges.
+England also had to contend with a partisan crowd of 75,784 at Stadium Australia that was hugely in favor of Colombia and then there was the physical approach of its opponent as the Lionesses were left bruised by a number heavy challenges.

 Yet the composure of England's players under intense pressure was never more evident than when going a goal down.